github7891/PY-DA-Team2/README.md

 ```

 ## src
-This folder is home for the `preprocessing.py`, `churn_predictor.py`, and the `main.py` script that calls the transformers from those files.
+This folder is home for the `preprocessing.py` and `churn_predictor.py` script that calls the transformers and run through the churn prediction process.

 ### preprocessing.py
 **`FeatureEngineer`**: This class controls the feature interactions, the new features one wish to add to the model training can be defined from here.